 The right time to raise salary

 “Timing is critical,” says Jarvis.
 “You need to display suitability for the role and be sure the job is right for you before mentioning money.”
-Once you’ve done research about relevant salary trends, identified your attributes, strengths and fit for the role and you are confident the organisation is interested, then it’s time to discuss remuneration.
-“Either wait for the hiring manager to raise the salary discussion or use an opportunity for questions to inquire about what the employer thinks is an appropriate range for the role,” says Jarvis.
+Once you’ve read up on salary trends, identified your strengths and fit for the role and you’re confident the organisation is interested, then it’s time to discuss money.

 Jarvis cautions against trying to negotiate a salary after the contract is signed and a starting date is agreed upon.
 “It’s too late then, so if the company doesn’t bring up pay when they make the offer, say something,” he advises.